Mary Ann Green

-Mary Ann Green (1964 – January 8, 2017) was an American tribal leader and politician who served as the Chairwoman of the Augustine Band of Cahuilla Indians, a federally recognized Cahuilla band of Native Americans based in Coachella, California, from 1988 until 2016.
+Mary Ann Green (1964 – January 8, 2017) was a Native American tribal leader and politician who served as the chairwoman of the Augustine Band of Cahuilla Indians, a federally recognized Cahuilla tribe based in Coachella, California, from 1988 until 2016.
 Under Green, who was first elected chairperson in 1988, the Augustine Band of Cahuilla Indians established a tribal government in 1994 and resettled their reservation, located in Coachella, in 1996.
 She also oversaw the development and establishment of the Augustine Casino, which opened in 2002.
 Through the casino, the small Augustine Band of Cahuilla Indians is now one of the largest employers in the Coachella Valley, as of 2017.

 Biography

 Green was born Mary Ann Martin in 1964, years after members of the Augustine Band of Cahuilla Indians had abandoned their reservation and traditional lands surrounding Coachella.
 (There were only 11 living members of the Augustine Band in 1951, thirteen years before Green's birth).
 She was raised by her non-Cahuilla grandmother, who was African-American.
 Green was reportedly unaware of her Native American heritage during her childhood and early adulthood.

 In 1981, an executive order recognized and established the Augustine Band of Cahuilla Indians as a federally recognized tribe.
 However, in 1987, Green's mother Roberta Augustine, the last living member of the Augustine Band, as well as Green's other grandmother, died.
 Green discovered her previously unknown Cahuilla heritage following her grandmother's death.
 She eventually decided to move with her children to the Coachella Valley surrounding the Augustine Band of Cahuilla Indians' reservation a few years after the death of her grandmother.
 Green also gained custody of four of her nieces and nephews following the murder of both her brothers, Gregory and Herbert in a gang shooting in Los Angeles.
 Together, Green, her children, and her extended family comprised the entire Augustine Band of Cahuilla Indians.

 Mary Ann Green became tribal Chairperson in 1988, a position she held until 2016.
 Under Green, the Augustine Band of Cahuilla Indians established a tribal government in 1994.
 Two years later, Green and her family resettled the Augustine Band's reservation in Coachella in 1996.